danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/rjdj_scene_iPhone.png"/>
 </p>

+Optionally, a button to launch a Console view to display Pd prints for the current patch/scene can be added to the Controls popover.
+Enable to Console view in the PdParty Settings.

 #### Recording Scene

 There is also a special scene for playing back recordings (aka .wav files).
 The slider now controls the playback volume and there is also a button for looping the playback.